 My name is Jack Spaeth.
-As part of my Master’s of Science in Real Estate (MSRE) at Portland State, I am conducting a study about leasing strategies at Affordable properties in the Portland Metro.
+As part of my Master’s of Science in Real Estate (MSRE) at Portland State, I am conducting a study about low and no-cost leasing strategies at Affordable properties in the Portland Metro.

 Only properties in Clackamas, Multnomah, and Washington Counties are eligible to participate.
 Extremely limited identifying information will be collected regarding the specific property - all results will be presented in aggregate and anonymously.